panaaj/signalk-openweather-provider/README.md

 - `date` Not supported

 ### Polling
-The plugin can be configured to poll OpenWeather at regular intervals with the vessel's current location which made available via both the Signal K:
+The plugin can be configured to poll OpenWeather at regular intervals with the vessel's current location and make the data available in both the Signal K:

 - Weather API `/signalk/v2/api/weather`
 - Data model `/signalk/v1/api/meteo/openweather`.